Hacknet

-Hacknet is a 2015 video game that allows the player to perform simulated computer hacking.
+Hacknet is a 2015 video game developed by Matt Trobbiani that allows the player to perform simulated computer hacking.

 Gameplay

 The game simulates a Unix-like operating system, with every main element of the game's interface having its own window.
 Windows are tiled in a fashion highly reminiscent of the i3 window manager.
 The windows have multiple tiling configurations with their own wallpapers and color schemes, which can be found as files as the game progresses.
 The main gameplay is done through two large interfaces, a graphical display, and a Unix terminal.
-Both interfaces are essential for gameplay, though the player can use either as their "main" interface.
+Both interfaces are essential for gameplay, though the player can use either as their main interface.

 Along with the terminal, the computers in the game simulate a Unix-like file system, through which the player can explore the computer, and even destroy them by deleting critical system files.
 The core of the gameplay is to connect to other computers and run dedicated programs to break the security and acquire superuser privileges on the computer.
 The general procedure is to first run a scan to see what protections the computer has and then run programs matching what the scan revealed.
 Each program takes up a certain amount of memory, which the player has to manage, as there is only a limited amount of memory to share.

 The game notably averts the common trope of bouncing a connection between several intermediary computers before reaching the target computer.
 Instead, a simplified system of a variable speed countdown is used to force the player to act quickly.
 If this countdown reaches zero, the player is given one last chance to avoid a game over by hacking their ISP and changing their IP address.

 Once superuser privileges have been obtained, the file system of the computer is investigated.
 The exact task on each computer varies for each mission, but can, in general, be performed by running a specific command to access one or more files on the system.

 A few systems have specialized interfaces, such as email systems and databases.

 Most computer systems contain text files that can be read.
 A large majority of the files are quotes from the website bash.org.